How to turn on Google Home's new Continued Conversations feature

-It's already rolled ($70 at Amazon.com) out Multiple Actions and customizable Routines, but one of the bigger announced features was Continued Conversations, or the ability to have a back-and-forth conversation with Google Home without the need to constantly say the wake phrase.
+It's already rolled out Multiple Actions and customizable Routines, but one of the bigger announced features was Continued Conversations, or the ability to have a back-and-forth conversation with Google Home without the need to constantly say the wake phrase.

 Starting today, Continued Conversations will be rolling out to users in the US.
 Here's how it works.